raylutz/daffodil/README.md

 - if multiple columns are specified, they will be returned in the original orientation in a consistent pydf instance copied from the original, and with the data specified.

 Please note: operations on columns is relatively inefficient.
 Instead, use .apply() or .reduce() and handle any manipulations of all columns at the same time.

-Current design that each instance has the my_pydf.retmode attribute, which can be 'obj' or 'val'.
+Each instance has the my_pydf.retmode attribute, which can be 'obj' or 'val'.
 If it is 'obj', then using indexing below will always return a pydf object.
-If .retmode is 'val', then it will return either a single value, list, or pydf object.
+If .retmode is 'val', then it will return either a single value, list, or pydf object, if it is possible to simplify.

       my_pydf[2, 3]     -- select cell at row 2, col 3 and return value.
       my_pydf[2]        -- select row 2, including all columns, return a list.